-- A. Award a Professional Consultant Services Agreement to Kaneko and Krammer Corp. dba Koff & Associates to provide Classification and Compensation Services, Specification No. CS-2021 -1229BD, for a total amount not to exceed \$243,660; and - B. Approve a project contingency of \$24,366 (10%).
+- A. Approve a Professional Consultant Services Agreement to Gallagher Benefit Services, Inc. (previously Kaneko and Krammer Corp. dba Koff & Associates) to provide Classification and Compensation Services, Specification No. CS-2021-1229BD, for a total amount not to exceed \$243,660; and - B. Approve a project contingency of \$24,366 (10%).